zosk62/Code_test/README.md

 # Practice Code

-This repository contains various practice code examples I'm working on to improve my programming skills.
+This repository contains practice code examples in C++ and Python, aimed at improving programming skills.

 **Purpose:**

-This is a personal repository for my own learning and exploration.
-Feel free to browse the code or use it as inspiration for your own practice.
+This repository serves as a platform for practicing coding challenges and exploring different programming concepts.
+It's intended for personal learning and experimentation.
+Feel free to explore the code or use it as a reference for your own practice.

 ## Contributing

-This repository is primarily for my own practice, but feel free to fork it and create pull requests if you have improvements or additional practice code examples you'd like to share.
+While this repository is primarily for personal practice, contributions are welcome.
+If you have improvements or additional practice code examples to share, you can fork the repository and create pull requests.